OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

 To upload a package to Octopus Deploy, it must follow a number of [versioning rules](https://octopus.com/docs/packaging-applications/versioning-in-octopus-deploy).
-In practice this means creating a zip or tar.gz archive with a filename like `demo.0.0.1.zip`.
+In practice this means creating a zip or tar.gz archive with a file name like `demo.0.0.1.zip`.

 In Java, versioning is mostly done by way of [Maven](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN8855).
-Additionally the WAR file created above embeds a timestamp version into the WAR filename itself that is recognised by Tomcat.
+Additionally the WAR file created above embeds a timestamp version into the WAR file name itself that is recognised by Tomcat.
 Octopus Deploy on the other hand uses [SemVer](http://semver.org/).
 All these versioning scheme are mostly incompatible, which means we can’t upload the WAR file as is.
 And even if we could, despite the fact that a WAR file is just a ZIP file with a different extension, Octopus Deploy does not recognise the WAR extension.